haccer/subjack/README.md

 - `-timeout` is the seconds to wait before timeout connection (Default: 10 seconds).
 - `-o results.txt` where to save results to.
 - `-ssl` enforces HTTPS requests which may return a different set of results and increase accuracy.
-- `-a` skips CNAME check and sends requests to every URL.
+- `-a` skips CNAME check and sends requests to every URL. **(Recommended)**
+- `-v` verbose.
+Display more information per each request.
 - `-save subdomains.txt` is to save subdomains enumerated with amass (Use with -d or -dL).
 - `-dL domains.txt` is a list of domains to enumerate subdomains using amass.
 - `-brute` enables subdomain brute forcing (Use with -d or -dL).
 - `-r` enables recursive subdomain brute forcing (Use with -d or -dL).
 - `-alts` enables subdomain alterations (Use with -d or -dL).

-Currently checks for (43 Services):
+Currently checks for:
-> Acquia Cloud Site Factory, ActiveCampaign, AfterShip, Aha!, Amazon S3 Bucket, Amazon Cloudfront, Big Cartel, Bitbucket, Brightcove, Campaign Monitor, Cargo Collective, Desk, Fastly, FeedPress, GetResponse, Ghost, Github, Helpjuice, Help Scout, Heroku, Intercom, JetBrains, Kajabi, MailerLite, Microsoft Azure, Pantheon.io, Proposify, Shopify, simplebooklet, StatusPage, Surge, Táve, Teamwork, Thinkific, Tictail, Tumblr, Unbounce, UserVoice, Vend Ecommerce, Webflow, Wishpond, WordPress, Zendesk
+> Acquia Cloud Site Factory, ActiveCampaign, AfterShip, Aha!, Amazon S3 Bucket, Amazon Cloudfront, Big Cartel, Bitbucket, Brightcove, Campaign Monitor, Cargo Collective, Desk, Fastly, FeedPress, GetResponse, Ghost, Github, Helpjuice, Help Scout, Heroku, Intercom, JetBrains, Kajabi, MailerLite, Microsoft Azure, Pantheon.io, Proposify, Shopify, simplebooklet, StatusPage, Surge, Táve, Teamwork, Thinkific, Tictail, Tumblr, UserVoice, Vend Ecommerce, Webflow, Wishpond, WordPress, Zendesk

 <!--
 ## Screenshots